arayatachibana/SwaipuWaifu/README.md

 $ https://clarifai.com/developer/account/login

 #### Step 0
-- Download Tinder profile images into a file.
+- Download Tinder profile images into the same file location with this code.
 - run FaceCropper.py in the folder to crop all the faces from the images.
   - all the images of cropped faces would be saved in the same file location
 - Annotate the cropped Tinder profile images to get data to start with